We have recently updated our safety policies regarding vaccines and mask requirements. Learn More here.

 I’m a student; do I get a discount?

 Yes, students always are welcome, and encouraged, to join us for concerts!
-Students tickets are $10 for KSO concerts.
-Grade school through graduate students are eligible for the discount.
+Student tickets are $10 for KSO concerts.
+Student tickets are available in-person with a valid student ID.
+Student tickets are intended for students 18 years or older.

 Does my child need a ticket?